 The road to sobriety for AJ had many pitfalls, but he says there’s one thing that stands out that made a major difference:

-AJ Solomon says he’ll put some hard life lessons into Victory Bay Recovery Centers’ three- to six-month treatment options in Laurel Springs.
+AJ Solomon says he’ll put some hard life lessons into the addiction recovery center Victory Bay’s three- to six-month treatment options in Laurel Springs.

 Michael Hill, NJTV news